simeononsecurity/simeononsecurity.ch/content/articles/change-management-cyber-security-enhancing-resilience-evolving-landscape/index.en.md

 - **Faster Incident Response:** When changes are well-documented and communicated, it becomes easier to identify the cause of security incidents and respond promptly to contain and mitigate their impact.
 For example, in the event of a security breach, having a comprehensive record of recent changes allows organizations to quickly assess if any changes contributed to the incident and take appropriate remedial actions.

-- **Optimized Resource Utilization:** Proper change management minimizes system disruptions and downtime, allowing organizations to make efficient use of their IT resources and maintain smooth **business operations**.
+- **Optimized Resource use:** Proper change management minimizes system disruptions and downtime, allowing organizations to make efficient use of their IT resources and maintain smooth **business operations**.
 By carefully planning and scheduling changes, organizations can avoid unnecessary interruptions and optimize resource allocation.

 ## Best Practices for Change Management in Cyber Security